Ex. A

 i. such additional direct compensatory and restitutionary damages as the evidence will show at trial.

-92.Plaintiffs’ broader allocable damages include lost acquisition-pipeline and lost-profit losses, impaired borrowing capacity, and other business losses the jury finds were caused, prolonged, concealed, or magnified by Defendants’ conduct.
-An independent lost-profits analysis prepared by Frost PLLC using a discounted cash flow methodology with conservative acquisition assumptions supports the lost-profit component of those broader allocable damages.
+96.Plaintiffs’ broader allocable damages include lost acquisition-pipeline and lost-profit losses, impaired borrowing capacity, and other business losses the jury finds were caused, prolonged, concealed, or magnified by Defendants’ conduct.
+An independent lost-profits analysis prepared by Frost PLLC using a discounted cash flow methodology supports the lost-profit component of those broader allocable damages.
+Frost PLLC’s analysis addresses the lost-profits component only; the transfer, K-1, and general-ledger figures described elsewhere in this Complaint are derived from a separate forensic reconstruction of CAHB’s financial records.

 Count I